 "Another bad idea," Severus muttered,

 "-plus I believe he made Harry a cake for his birthday, and I'm sure he'll want you to deliver it for him."
 Since there was clearly no point in arguing with the Headmaster, Severus took the letters and the key before leaving the office to walk down to Hagrid's hut.
-After as short of a visit as possible with the half-giant, he would go home and get a relaxing dinner in, and finish up the chapter of his book.
-There was no reason to leave immediately if he was going to be required to stay the night anyway.
-He would leave that evening to fetch Potter from "Hut-on-the-Rock, The Sea."
+After as short of a visit as possible, he would go home, get a relaxing dinner in, and finish up the chapter of his book.
+There was no reason to head out immediately if he was going to be required to stay the night anyway.
+He would wait until later that evening to fetch Potter from… "Hut-on-the-Rock, The Sea."
 Oh, just bloody brilliant.